MatteoPerona/usa-power-outage-analysis/README.md

 >

 # Hypothesis Testing
+In this section I will be attempting to answer my original question: Do states with a high number of outages per capita have higher instances of intentional attack?
+I will be using a permutation show that it is very unlikely for *outages per capita by state* and *proportion of outages cause by intentional attack by state* to come from the same distribution.
+Hence, there is a likely a relationship between the number of outages per capita and the proportion of outages cause by intentional attack in each state. <br>
+Note: I already went over how permutation tests work in the previous section so I will let the plots do most of the talking in this last section.
 ## Hypothesis
-Null: number of outages by state per capita comes from the same distribution as <br>
+Null: The number of outages by state per capita comes from the same distribution as the proportion of outages that are caused by intentional attacks by state. <br>
-Alt: States whose most prevalent cause of outages is intentional attack have more outages per capita <br>
+Alt: The number of outages by state per capita and the proportion of outages that are caused by intentional attacks by state come from different distributions. <br>
 Significance level: 0.05

 ## Generate Observed Distributions